defenseunicorns-labs/uds-rke2-demo/README.md

 # uds-rke2-demo

 This repo provides configuration and automation for deploying UDS Core on RKE2 with an emphasis on on-prem installations.

+> [!NOTE]
-The code in this repo is meant to accompany the official UDS docs.
+> The `docs` in this repo are used in the [official UDS docs](https://uds.defenseunicorns.com/tutorials/deploy-uds-on-rke2/).

 ### Table of Contents
 - [Quickstart (using Lima)](#quickstart-using-lima)